 Simply, because they want to make money.
 Insurance companies are in the business of turning a profit and one of the quickest and easiest ways to make a profit is to refuse to pay or settle your claim.

 Insurance companies can receive upwards of several thousand claims per day.
 They notoriously have practices of denying most of these claims.
 Many of these claims are denied improperly.

 Insurance companies also bank on the fact that you won’t dispute their denial of your claim.
 And they’re right.
 Most people don’t dispute their claim.

 That’s where a lawyer can help.
 Disputing an insurance claim is a complex and time consuming process.
 They have the experience and the skill you need to fight your insurance company and get you the compensation you deserve.
 Don’t let your insurance company deny your claim without first speaking with an attorney.

 You’re dealing with enough.
 You don’t also need to be fighting with your insurance company to get them to pay your claim.

 That’s where your lawyer can come in.
 When you work with a lawyer, they make sure you have the best chance of recovering everything you deserve.

 Dealing with your insurance company can be more stressful than you anticipated.
 On top of all the stress you’re currently experiencing, you don’t need this, too.
 That’s why it’s important you contact us right away so we can get to work on your behalf.
 By choosing to work with experienced attorneys, you give yourself the opportunity to get the full compensation you need.

 Putting you and your family first means getting representation from a skilled legal firm.
-Call a Chicago bad faith litigation lawyer today to get started.
+Call a bad faith litigation lawyer today to get started.
 They’re ready to schedule a consultation and show you how they can help you recover the full compensation your claim deserves.